Sheet faced man color small

 I owe both media an enormous debt for exposing me to absurdity, a quality I adopted as my own to help me survive Catholic School.
 MAD got me through high school, bolstered by The Goon Show, a pre-Monty Python British broadcast on UHF, of which DuMont stations carried the audio portion.
 While the rest of the family suffered through Monsignor Fulton J Sheen’s sermons, I was enthralled with a moment-by-moment account of a penguin race from one end of a dirigible to the other.

-4. about 2 years ago on Dark Side of the Horse
+4. over 2 years ago on Dark Side of the Horse

 See InTraining’s suggestion.